-Who didn’t see this coming? show.
+Who didn’t see this coming?
+EW reports NBC has passed on David E. Kelly and Warner’s Wonder Woman show.
 Why?
 Well, let’s take a look back at some of our Wonder Woman coverage and see if we can crack this mystery:

 - We find out Warner Brothers and David E. Kelley are developing a Wonder Woman show to pitch to several networks.
 I photoshop the picture above as a joke about David E. Kelley’s past writing credits, because it would be totally ridiculous if they made Wonder Woman a business/doctor/lawyer career woman stereotype trying to have it all, right?
 Right?
 Guys?